 1. In order to take the Hospice and Palliative Medicine Written Exam, applicants must have satisfactorily completed a one-year fellowship in Hospice and Palliative Medicine.

 2. The Hospice and Palliative Medicine Written Exam is offered once every August.
-The application period opens in December, the year before the exam.
-The first deadline is June 1 and the final deadline, with a late fee, is July 1.
+The application period opens in March.
+The first deadline is July 1, with a late fee and the final deadline is Aug.
+1.

 Become Board Certified